ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-donizk/thesis.md

 ![**EduAttain: Hispanic x Educational Attainment**](images/hispanxedu.jpg)

-The second section of experiments will be focused on *statistical analysis* of the data through the use of a binary logistic regression, as well as, an odds ratio.
-The regression and odds ratio will be used in conjunction to determine the presence of a statistical relationship between educational attainment and race, gender, and Hispanic origin.
-The results from both will be used to determine how a person's gender, racial, or ethnic identity can impact the education they will receive.
-In addition, a secondary binary logistic regression and odds ratio will shed light on how the Hispanic ethnic group compares to other racial groups' educational attainment.
+The second section of experiments focuses on the *statistical analysis* of the data through the use of a binary logistic regression, as well as, an odds ratio.
+The regression and odds ratio are used in conjunction to determine the presence of a statistical relationship between educational attainment and race, gender, and Hispanic origin.
+The results from both determine how a person's gender, racial, or ethnic identity can impact the education an individual receives.
+In addition, a secondary binary logistic regression and odds ratio shed light on how the Hispanic ethnic group compares to other racial groups' educational attainment.

 The components of the dashboard related to the *statistical analysis* portion of the project include: